What is it?

 Vitamin K is a vitamin found in leafy green vegetables, broccoli, and Brussels sprouts.
 The name vitamin K comes from the German word “Koagulationsvitamin.”

 Several forms of vitamin K are used around the world as medicine.
-But in the U.S., the only form available is vitamin K1 (phytonadione).
+Vitamin K1 (phytonadione) and vitamin K2 (menaquinone) are available in North America.
 Vitamin K1 is generally the preferred form of vitamin K because it is less toxic, works faster, is stronger, and works better for certain conditions.

 People apply vitamin K to the skin to remove spider veins, bruises, scars, stretch marks, and burns.
 It is also used topically to treat rosacea, a skin condition that causes redness and pimples on the face.
 After surgery, vitamin K is used to speed up skin healing and reduce bruising and swelling.